Practical information for international students

 Non-EU/EEA citizens who study in Norway for more than 6 months will be registered in the Norwegian National Health Insurance Scheme (Folketrygden) once they have been registered with immigration police and awarded a Norwegian National ID-number (fødselsnummer).
 This process usually takes a few weeks/months, so it is strongly recommended for non-EU/EEA-students to have private health insurance which covers the first months of your stay in Norway.
 Non-EU/EEA-students who are only studying in Norway for 6 monhts or less may apply for voluntary membership in the Norwegian National Insurance Scheme (Folketrygden)

-For incoming exchange students to VUC, the proof of health insurance (EHIC or private insurance policy) must be uploaded in the Application Portal (Soknadsweb) at the time of the application and must be valid for the entire period of the exchange.
+For incoming exchange students, the proof of health insurance (EHIC or private insurance policy) must be uploaded in the Application Portal (Soknadsweb) at the time of the application and must be valid for the entire period of the exchange.

 For both EU/EEA and non-EU/EEA students, membership in the Norwegian National Health Scheme is voluntary, but highly recommended.
 More info on the Norwegian National Insurance Scheme.